 Think about advertising

-You might use ads on facebook or Instagram to bring more visibility to your business and your offerings — which are pretty simple to set up and get running.
-You might also use Facebook ads to re-target people who have already visited your website.
+You might use ads on Facebook or Instagram to bring more visibility to your business and your offerings — which are pretty simple to set up and get running.
+Or you could also use Facebook ads to re-target people who have already visited your website.

-You may choose to advertise a Christmas sale using Google Adwords or use Google Shopping to display specific products.
+Maybe advertise a Christmas sale using Google AdWords or use Google Shopping to display specific products.